kagandikmen/V-FRONT/README.md

 ## Prerequisites

-[RISC-V GNU TOOLCHAIN](https://github.com/riscv-collab/riscv-gnu-toolchain) needs to be installed on the host machine to run the unit tests, or just to compile a program for V-CORE.
+[RISC-V GNU TOOLCHAIN](https://github.com/riscv-collab/riscv-gnu-toolchain) needs to be installed on the host machine to run the unit tests, or just to compile a program for V-FRONT.
 Installation instructions can be found in its own [README.md](https://github.com/riscv-collab/riscv-gnu-toolchain/blob/master/README.md) file.
 Please use
 ```
 ./configure --prefix=/opt/riscv --with-abi=ilp32 --with-arch=rv32i
 ```
-while installing RISC-V GNU Toolchain, as this is the configuration required by V-CORE.
+while installing RISC-V GNU Toolchain, as this is the configuration required by V-FRONT.
 To run the unit tests, Icarus Verilog needs to be installed on the host machine.
 For this, run
 ```
 sudo apt install iverilog
 ```